 Third – You can stitch outer curves.
-For this you will have to place the narrow edge of the guide like this, with curve up.
+For this, you will have to place the narrow edge of the guide like this, with a curve up.

 Fourth – You can easily stitch inner curves.
 For this place the narrow edge of the guide with curve down.

-Six – I guess the six thing is this plastic ruler with grid lines.
+Six – I guess the sixth things is this plastic ruler with grid lines.

 As you can see, this simple gadget is pretty cool.
 The only thing that bothers me is the sticky side of the seam guide.
 But they say if the sticky side becomes weak it can be restored by soaking in water with dishwashing liquid.